bpsong/pdfdoc_extraction/docs/user_guide.md

 - `storage.store_file_to_localdrive`: Persist the processed PDF.
 - `archiver.archive_pdf`: Archive the original input PDF.

-The housekeeping cleanup is a mandatory final step in every workflow, automatically invoked by the WorkflowLoader.
-It is not configurable via the pipeline and always runs last to ensure cleanup regardless of previous task outcomes.
+The housekeeping cleanup step is appended automatically by the WorkflowLoader and runs last for every file.
+In the current implementation it only deletes the processed PDF in the processing directory; it does not archive files or remove status records.

 ### 4.4.
 Managing Web Interface Passwords